ima-nyush/Critical-Data-Visualization-F19/coding-foundation/README.md

 ###### Pushing changes to your remote GitHub repository

 Okay, I bet this is new for you and I am excited.
 Let's assume we work on a project somewhere inside the "my-cdv-fall19" directory.
 Normally this would probably take place in a subfolder like ``my-cdv-fall19/my-work/week3/data-project``, but for now let's make some changes in ``test-page/index.html`` and save them (``cmd+s``).
-Look at the files in your sidebar, the are green now:
+Look at the files in your sidebar, the are yellow-ish (or maybe green) now:

 ![changes](assets/changes.png)

 This means that Atom realizes you made changes that have not yet been backed up/pushed to GitHub.
-Next we want to push this changes.
+Next we want to push these changes.
 Find the little, tiny "Git" at the bottom right of the window?
-(If not, lok out for "Git" in the meny bar ``packages`` drop down).
+(If not, look out for "Git" in the menu bar ``packages`` drop down).

 ![git](assets/git.png)